 The calcium blood test measures the level of calcium in the blood.

 This article discusses the test to measure the total amount of calcium in your blood.
 About half of the calcium in the blood is attached to proteins, mainly albumin.
-For this reason, the calcium blood test can be misleading, and sometimes needs tests to confirm the result.

 Calcium can also be measured in the urine.